 Legs up the wall:

 Last but not least, in this immune building, yoga pose is a leg up the wall.
 Start with lying down on a yoga mat near the wall and make sure the side of your butt touches the wall.
 Now gently swing your legs by moving your hips and rest your legs over the fence.
-If you have tight hamstring, put a blanket under your hips.
-Close your eyes and breathe and stay in the pose for good 10-15 min and rollback.
+If you have a tight hamstring, put a blanket under your hips.
+Close your eyes and breathe and stay in the pose for a good 10-15 min and rollback.

 Join our Facebook and YouTube live stream Yoga classes, keep visiting our website to know about the next scheduled classes.